KMYT-TV: KTFO: Return to the air and UPN affiliation

 In 1990, Green Country sold KGCT to RDS Broadcasting Inc., headed by Robert Rosenheim, Douglas Bornstein, and Richard Kaylor, for $157,500.
 The initials represented Rosenheim, Douglas, and a company known as Synchronal.
 Over the course of May 1991, the station returned to the air as KTFO (Tulsa Forty-One).
 Again programmed as a conventional independent, KTFO was—like KGCT-TV—not on Tulsa's cable system.
 After an initial plan to lease time on one of the educational access channels programmed by Tulsa Public Schools fell through, a revised version was agreed, and on March 30, 1992, KTFO was made available to Tulsa cable subscribers from 5 p.m. to 8 a.m. weekdays and all day on weekends.
 In 1993, KTFO received full-time cable carriage.
 KTFO offered local programming including a local pregame show for Texas Rangers baseball, Out of Left Field, as well as the talk shows Oklahoma Forum and Open Line, both of which were hosted by former KJRH news anchor Sam Jones.

 RDS Broadcasting signed a local marketing agreement (LMA) with KOKI-TV and its owner, Clear Channel Television, on November 3, 1993.
 Clear Channel assumed programming and operational duties for the station, brought it under the control of KOKI's general manager, and hired 11 of its 14 employees.
 New programming, such as Perry Mason, M*A*S*H, ALF and Star Trek, and more current movies were added as part of the LMA.
 In January 1994, Clear Channel committed KTFO to affiliate with a new national network, UPN, which launched in January 1995.
 RDS sold KTFO and another station it owned but Clear Channel managed, WTEV-TV in Jacksonville, Florida, in 1997 to MGA Broadcasting, a company owned by Van H. Archer III.
 In 1999, the FCC legalized duopolies—the outright ownership of two broadcast licenses in a market—and Clear Channel acquired KTFO from MGA.
 In 2002, Clear Channel consolidated its television duopoly and its five-station Tulsa radio cluster in a new building at 2625 South Memorial Drive.

 KMYT: MyNetworkTV

 In January 2006, The WB and UPN announced they would merge to form The CW.
-KPXJ was chosen as the network's new affiliate in March, Tulsa's WB affiliate, KWBT, was announced as the CW affiliate for the market in April, and KTFO affiliated with MyNetworkTV, a new network set up by Fox Television Stations to serve stations not chosen for The CW.
+Tulsa's WB affiliate, KWBT, was announced as the CW affiliate for the market in April, and KTFO affiliated with MyNetworkTV, a new network set up by Fox Television Stations to serve stations not chosen for The CW.
 Ahead of the change in networks, KTFO changed its call sign to KMYT-TV on August 21, 2006, and began branding as My41.